mikewojnowicz/acc/steps/2-unit-tests.md

 Unit tests usually live in `tests/unit/`, and test that functions in the source code behave as expected.
 For an example, see [here](https://github.com/mikewojnowicz/acc/blob/master/tests/unit/test_arithmetic.py).

 1. Type `make test` to run your first test.
 What happened?
-What assertion failed?
+Which tests passed, and which tests failed?
+Anything else of notice?
 2. Inspect the `Makefile` to determine what `make test` is doing.
 3. Can you replicate `make test` by typing a command directly into the terminal?
 What is it?
 What does it do?
 4. You can also run a specific test from a specific module.
-Try `pytest -sv tests/unit/test_arithmetic.py::test__add_numbers_incorrectly`
+Try `pytest -sv tests/unit/test_arithmetic.py:: test__add_numbers_incorrectly__adding_something_plus_zero`
 5. Type `deactivate` and then rerun that same command.
 What happens?
 Why?
 6. Launch ipython and type `import acc`.
 What happens?
 Why?
 7. Type `source env/bin/activate`, launch ipython, and type `import acc`.
 What happens?
 Why?